 As discussed in 5.1, an organization’s incentive to initiate a new project may arise from any one of a number of reasons.
 According to the circumstances the product of the project may or may not be known from the start.
 If the product is not so specified, a number of possible product options may be offered for consideration and, in most cases, there will be further option on product output.

 Table 1 General Economic Appraisals

-(Clause 6.1.9)
+(Clause 6.1.9, Table 2 and Table 3)